wp-plugins/picatic/readme.txt

 The Picatic plugin is a simple way to sell tickets with WordPress.
 You can also display a list of your Picatic events on your WordPress post or website.

-The plugin was designed for event organizers, like you, to create a professional and custom events listing page.
-An embeddable widget also allows you to sell tickets to your Picatic events right from your WordPress site.
+Use the Picatic plugin to create a custom events listing page and to sell tickets directly from your WordPress site.

 To use the Picatic WordPress plugin, first you’ll need a Picatic account.
 [Sign up for free](https://www.picatic.com/manage/users/login#/register?utm_source=wordpress&utm_medium=integrations&utm_campaign=picatic%20for%20wordpress "Sign up for a free account")

 Not familiar with Picatic?
-Visit our website to [learn more](https://www.picatic.com/?utm_source=wordpress&utm_medium=integrations&utm_campaign=picatic%20for%20wordpress "Learn more about Picatic").
+[Visit our website to learn more](https://www.picatic.com/?utm_source=wordpress&utm_medium=integrations&utm_campaign=picatic%20for%20wordpress "Learn more about Picatic").

 Features Included: